Other Names: Yescarta™

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- This drug may impair your ability to drive or use machinery.
+- Because of the possible effect on your central nervous system, this drug may impair your ability to drive or use machinery.
 Do not drive or use machinery during your treatment and for 8 weeks after treatment.

 Treating Side Effects